geekNeel/springProgrePrac/README.md

 # SpringProgrePrac
 > please do ignore project name 😉
-## This prject is created to study following things with Spring Boot
+## This project is created to learn following things with Spring Boot

-1. Docker
+1. Postgres using Docker
-2. Postgres
-3. Audit
+2. Audit
-4. Swagger 3
+3. Swagger 3